-Employee's base monthly Salary, subject to the Board's approval and at the Board's discretion.
+Employee shall be entitled to an annual bonus based on multiples of Employee's base monthly Salary, subject to the Board's approval and at the Board's discretion.
 Board's determination shall be made following the end of each calendar year during the term hereof.
 Employee's contribution to Company's fund raising, generation of income through material strategic agreements and general achievements shall serve as a significant factor in Board's determination as aforesaid.
 Employee hereby confirms the receipt of an annual bonus for the year 2005 in the amount of NIS 400,000 less the bonus for IND approval of the Company's GCD product set forth in Subsection 2.2.3(a) below.